botfront/botfront/botfront/docs/guide/developers-guide/custom_actions.md

 ## Development

-Botfront makes Rasa custom actions.
-Writing and using custom actions is very easy.
+Botfront makes coding and using Rasa custom actions very easy.

 In your project you should have the following folders: